rishabhCMS/Udacity_DS_nano/Module3_SE/Lession6/README.md

 If you'd like to know more details about decorators and how `@app.route()` works, check out these tutorials:

 [how @app.route works](https://ains.co/blog/things-which-arent-magic-flask-part-1.html)

 [general decorators tutorial](https://realpython.com/primer-on-python-decorators/)

+## Flask + pandas

+Since Flask is written in python you can use it with varois python libraries